victorvadl/victorvadl/README.md

 -->

-- 🔭 I’m currently working on API integrations using python.
+- 🔭 I’m currently working on API integrations using Python.
 - 🌱 I’m currently learning PhP, SQL and Python.